dmitry-ed-gusev/research-lab/scripts/pyutilities/README.md

 0.5.5
 Added compatability with Python 3.7.
 Should also still work on Python 2.7.
 Let me know if it's not the case :)

-0.6.0
+0.7.0
+Significant update for library.
+Many changes were done and sometimes tested :).
-Several changes were done:
+Changes that were done:
  * added pylog.py module, for logging purposes (convenience mostly).
 Method setup_logging() was moved here (from utils.py).
  * method setup_logging() now is able to initialize logger by name and provide it
  * added deprecation of direct execution to utils.py
  * added module strings.py for various convenient methods for strings
  * added unit tests modules for strings.py and pylog.py
+ * added pysftp.py module for working with SFTP protocol
+ * added pyssh.py module for working with SSH protocol
  * ???